pint-drinker/solarsystem/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+Solar System Animator

 ### What is this repository for? ###

-* Quick summary
+* Models the solar system using three.js
-* Version
+* Version 1.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
+* On the command line, navigate to the source code folder, and type http-server.
+Copy the link provided and paste it into your browser (Chrome is best)
-* Other guidelines
+* Dependencies:
+     1. Whatever allows you to use the http-server command

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or admin: dana@paperlessparts.com
-* Other community or team contact